 In Dubai, a woman can sponsor her family, but her monthly salary should be at least Dh4,000 and her request must be approved by the GDFRA, the immigration authority.

 "A wife can sponsor the family, but she has to obtain an NOC from the husband.
 The NOC has to be notarised by the Dubai court notary service," an Amer customer service representative said.

 A single mother can also sponsor her child.

 What are the 10-year golden visas?

 You can apply for the 10-year residency permits under various categories.
-You could be a real estate investor; entrepreneur; highly talented person; doctor; director; sportsperson; holders of PhDs and specialists; and outstanding pupils, among other categories.
+You could be a property investor; entrepreneur; highly talented person; doctor; director; sportsperson; holders of PhDs and specialists; and outstanding pupils, among other categories.

 Here are some of the investment categories:

-- Real estate investors can get a golden visa if they buy a property worth at least Dh2 million upfront or through a bank
+- Property investors can get a golden visa if they buy a property worth at least Dh2 million upfront or through a bank

 - An entrepreneur with an SME that generates annual revenues of at least Dh1 million.
 He can also get a golden visa if the person has obtained approval for a startup idea from authorities in the UAE